AWegnerGitHub/awegnergithub.github.io-content/2018_09_26_ubuntu_rsync_ssh_passwordless.md

 ## Next steps

-The next steps I'll take be taking are to restrict the new SSH key on the server to only allow it to perform `rsync` tasks.
+The next steps I'll be taking are to restrict the new SSH key on the server to only allow it to perform `rsync` tasks.
 This can be done by slightly modifying the appropriate line in `authorized_keys`.
 I'll see how this daily, single, back up works for a while.
 If I need to, I may change it to a rotating weekly backup.
-I don't forsee that right now, but I need a few weeks of seeing how this works and if the single day is good enough.
+I don't foresee that right now, but I need a few weeks of seeing how this works and if the single day is good enough.

  [1]: https://rsync.samba.org/